-When warranty service involves the exchange of a Machine or part, the item IBM or your reseller replaces becomes its property and the replacement becomes yours.
+When the warranty service involves the exchange of a Machine or part, the item IBM or your reseller replaces becomes its property and the replacement becomes yours.
 You represent that all removed items are genuine and unaltered.
 The replacement may not be new, but will be in good working order and at least functionally equivalent to the item replaced.
 The replacement assumes the warranty service status of the replaced item.
-Many features, conversions, or upgrades involve the removal of parts and their return to IBM.
-A part that replaces a removed part will assume the warranty service status of the removed part.